-For the fat tire single-track enthusiast, there will be no lack of trails to challenge and reward you near most of the communities around the Loop.
-Some areas of note are north of Sandpoint, Idaho is Schweitzer Mountain Resort which was home to the NORBA National Championship in 2005.
-A phenomenal ski resort during winter, you can hop the ski lift during summer and never hit all the trails in a week.
-New this summer season is a family friendly 6.5 mile mellow downhill trail.
-This new trail is great for introductory downhill riders, families, and anyone looking for a fun easy ride from the top of the quad to the village.
+For the fat tire single-track enthusiast, there will be no lack of trails to challenge and reward you.
+One of the areas to note is north of Sandpoint, Idaho.
+Schweitzer Mountain Resort which was home to the NORBA National Championship, is a phenomenal ski resort during winter.
+In the summer, you can hop the ski lift and never hit all the trails in a week.
+Also note their family friendly 6.5 mile mellow downhill trail.
+This trail is great for introductory downhill riders, families, and anyone looking for a fun easy ride from the top of the quad to the village.
 In the community of Sandpoint there are paved bike paths south and west of downtown, enjoyable for biking and walking.

 One of Sandpoint’s most popular trails, Gold Hill lies just east of Contest Point on Bottle Bay Road, south of Sandpoint.
 All of the items that are hazards (switchbacks, berry vines, punji stumps) also make this one of the finest, most pure mountain bike trails.
 The difficulty is sustained and technical, but not impossible.
 It’s a real climb, but never a grunt, and it’s predominately single track, almost completely in the forest.
 This is a ride to work at and to perfect, for most.
 It can also be connected to larger loops coming down Forest Road 2642 through Garfield or Green Bay.
 The trail has 8.4 miles of single track and 3.4 miles forest road.